Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Tax harvesting is a strategy that can be used to help clients minimize the amount of taxes they are required to pay on capital gains or regular income.

-For example, what if you could realize losses on some of their investments and offset other capital gains taxes they are required to pay?
-Luckily, every financial firm and advisor can leverage this – in the form of tax harvesting.
+What if you could realize losses on some of your client’s investments in order to offset other capital gains taxes they are required to pay?
+Luckily, every financial firm and advisor can do this, in the form of tax harvesting.

 Creating a Tax Harvesting Strategy